 The searchValue parameter is required — the value, or regular expression, that will be replaced by the new value.
 The newValue parameter is required.
-It is the value on which we need to replace with on original string.
+It is the value on which we need to replace it with an original string.

 // app.js let str = 'Alibaba is biggest tech company in china'; let res = str.replace('Alibaba', 'Tencent'); console.log(res);